dreamingblackcat/oneclick-fontchanger/README.md

 The extension was originally written to solve the problem of quickly changing between Zawgyi-One and Myanmar Unicode.
 But you can change to any two fonts via options.

 ## Installation

-Currently Preparing a host for downloading.
-Coming Soon.For now,you can download or clone the repo and build it yourself via chrome extensions page.
+You can download it on Chrome Web Store [here](https://chrome.google.com/webstore/detail/oneclick-fontchanger/lcibcnkknknmafeamdfcjlidodipfffe?hl=en)

 ### Steps
 1. Open Chrome Settings.